dakom/awsm-renderer/docs/ARCHITECTURE.md

 **Purpose:** Evaluate materials and lighting only for visible pixels.

 **Why compute shader?**
-- Operates in screen space over resolved G-buffer textures
-- **Material evaluation only happens where geometry was rasterized** - massive performance win
+- Material evaluation only happens for visible pixels - massive performance win
-- Early-exit per pixel: "this pixel isn't mine" → zero cost
+- Early-exit per pixel for unaffected materials - zero cost

 **What it does:**
-- Reads G-buffer data (triangle/mesh IDs, barycentric coords, normals, derivatives)
+- Reads G-buffer data (IDs, barycentrics, normals, derivatives)
-- **Uses IDs to look up which material to evaluate** - no material assumptions in G-Buffer!
-- Loads material parameters from storage buffers (UVs, colors, material-specific settings)
+- Uses IDs to look up material parameters from storage buffers
-- **Manual mipmapping** using barycentric derivatives from geometry pass
+- Manual mipmapping using barycentric derivatives
-- **Evaluates any material model**: PBR, toon/cel-shading, unlit, custom BRDFs, etc.
-- Supports multiple material types via branching or separate pipelines

-**Material flexibility:**
-Because the G-Buffer stores no material properties, you can:
-- Mix PBR and non-photorealistic materials in the same scene
-- Add exotic materials without changing the visibility pass
-- Switch material models per-mesh based on metadata
+- Evaluates materials and lighting based on material type

 **Output:**
 - Single `RGBA16float` texture: final color (lit or unlit, depending on material)